 How will Saudi Arabia's economy benefit from lifting the women's driving ban?

-24 June marks a momentous occasion for women in Saudi Arabia; they will be legally allowed to drive for the first time.
+24 June marked a momentous occasion for women in Saudi Arabia; they are now legally allowed to drive for the first time.
 The move is a key part of Crown Prince Mohammed bin Salman’s Vision 2030 initiative, which aims to modernize and diversify the Gulf state’s petro-dependent economy, and make the country more attractive to would-be foreign investors.
 It also comes amid a wider reformist push, which saw many top officials purged late last year and the Crown Prince recently touring the West in an attempt to boost Saudi Arabia’s standing abroad.

 Much has been said about the social significance of letting women behind the wheel, as a step towards greater gender equality and female empowerment.
 But the economic impact could be no less profound.
 Not only for specific automobile-related sectors—such as insurance, finance, driving schools and car companies, to name a few—but also at a macroeconomic level.
 Lifting the driving ban removes a major obstacle to women joining the labor market, and it could boost entrepreneurship and prove to be a boon for the retail and leisure sectors.